-Some children between the ages of one and five pass frequent, smelly, loose stools that may contain recognisable foods, such as carrots and peas.
+Some children between the ages of 1 and 5 pass frequent, smelly, loose stools that may contain recognisable foods, such as carrots and peas.
 Usually, these children are otherwise perfectly healthy and are growing normally.
 The diarrhoea may be due to drinking too much cordial or sugary drinks, but you should check with your doctor.
 Sometimes the doctor can’t find any cause.

 Causes of diarrhoea and vomiting in children

 Diarrhoea and vomiting may be caused by many different things, including:

 The main treatment for diarrhoea and vomiting is to keep your child at home and make sure they keep drinking fluids often such as water, oral rehydration solution, breastmilk or formula.

 Don't give your child any medicines to stop diarrhoea without medical advice.
 Antibiotics are not usually given to treat diarrhoea and vomiting.